alynioke/rtg-mentorship-2022/README.md

 ## Communication

 Feel free to ask questions to
-1) your mentors
+1) Your mentors
-2) people in Front-End RTG Slack channel
+2) People in Front-End RTG Slack channel
 3) Anyone who's in it

 Create an issue in this repo, if you notice a typo.